 Introduction

-Every day, business is done while neglecting some of our most important partners: farmers, land stewards, and the Earth.
-The result are destructive global consequences like climate change, desertification, and resource depletion that affect nearly every aspect of human life.
+Every day, business is done while neglecting our most important partners: farmers, land stewards, and the Earth.
+The result are destructive global consequences like climate change, desertification, biodiversity loss and resource depletion that affect nearly every aspect of human life.
 The United Nations FAO estimates 33% of the Earth's soils are already degraded and over 90% could become degraded by 2050.

 The price tag to ‘fix’ these problems is estimated to be in the trillions, paralyzing global efforts to quickly address climate change.
 There may be nothing of more critical importance today than the regeneration of the world’s ecosystems.

-Earth Stewards, the stewards of our global landscapes, offer one of the most powerful pathways for reversing climate change and unlocking a massive untapped market in the world: the services and products generated by Earth’s ecosystems.
-Regen Registry, coupled with Regen Ledger, an ecological blockchain-based ledger, creates a new platform for earth stewards to monetize their ecological data while receiving rewards for sustainable practices.
+Land Stewards, the stewards of our global landscapes, offer one of the most powerful pathways for reversing climate change and unlocking a massive untapped market in the world: the services and products generated by Earth’s ecosystems.
+Regen Registry, coupled with Regen Ledger, an ecological blockchain-based ledger, creates a new platform for Land Stewards to monetize their ecological data while receiving rewards for regenerative practices.
 By improving the understanding of the state of our land, oceans, and watersheds and enabling rewards for verified positive changes, Regen Network catalyzes the regeneration of our ecosystems.

 Regen Network Development, PBC was launched in Q2, 2018 and is headquartered in Great Barrington, Massachusetts.
 The mainnet blockchain of Regen Ledger was launched in April 2021.